usnistgov/MCMLpar/README.txt

 2. MCMLparOutput.nb: This Mathematica notebook will use output.csv (if it has been renamed, it will need to be changed by hand in the notebook).
 The notebook will plot the output ARS curve.

+3. MCMLparOutputExampleS2.csv: Example output file.
+The program should output this file (possible speed change) if the input file is inputExample.txt and the SPRNG library is SPRNG 2.0b.

-3. MCMLparOutputExample.csv: This is an example output file.
-The program should output data very close to this if the input file is inputExample.txt.
+3. MCMLparOutputExampleS5.csv: Example output file.
+The program should output this file (possible speed change) if the input file is inputExample.txt and the SPRNG library is SPRNG 5.0.

 D. External packages:

-1. SPRNG 2.0b: This is the best version of SPRNG to download for Windows, since a Windows package is available from NAADSM [4].
+1a.
+SPRNG 2.0b: This is the best version of SPRNG to download for Windows, since a Windows package is available from NAADSM [4].
 SPRNG 2.0b is also available for Linux and Mac [5].
 SPRNG 2.0b is the default; no additional flags are necessary. libsprng.a or some other SPRNG library must be linked.

-2. SPRNG 5.0: Linux and Mac users may wish to download the latest version of SPRNG [5].
-The flag “-D SPRNGFIVE” must be used if the user has SPRNG 5.0 instead of SPRNG 2.0b.
+1b.
+SPRNG 5.0: Linux and Mac users may wish to download the latest version of SPRNG [5].
+The flag -DSPRNGFIVE must be used if the user has SPRNG 5.0 instead of SPRNG 2.0b.

-3. OpenMP: The code uses OpenMP for parallelization.
+2. OpenMP: The code uses OpenMP for parallelization.
 OpenMP can generally be downloaded with MinGW.
 The OpenMP library must be linked and the flag -fopenmp must be included.

-4. MinGW libraries: The following libraries must be in the same directory as the .exe for it to work: libgomp-1.dll, libstdc++-6.dll, and libgcc_s_dw2-1.dll.
+3. MinGW libraries: The following libraries must be in the same directory as the .exe for it to work: libgomp-1.dll, libstdc++-6.dll, and libgcc_s_dw2-1.dll.
 These are provided with the .exe, and can be found at: http://www.mingw.org/

 III.
 Program contents